alicer3/cordacademy-obligation/docs/labs-upgrades-contract-explicit.md

+## Understanding Contracts

+### R3's Definition

+- A valid transaction must be accepted by the contract of each of its input and output states
+- Contracts are written in a JVM programming language (e.g. Java or Kotlin)
+- Contract execution id deterministic and its acceptance of a transaction is based on the transaction's contents alone.

+### Expanding The Definition

+Contracts represent constraints which govern how states are created, evolved and consumed.
+Typically, contracts are constructed of one or more commands, each of which defines a responsibility to verify a transaction that may create, and/or consume one or more states.

+Contract commands are not limited to verification of states only.
+They can also verify other transaction information; for example, attachments.

+Contract commands must always execute in a deterministic manner, so that what is true now, will always be true in future, and what is false now, will always be false in future.
+This is to ensure that transaction chains remain valid and there can be no disagreement over historic consensus.

 ## Laboratory

 In this laboratory we will understand how to deploy a Corda network running version 1 of the obligation CorDapp.
 We will create an obligation between two participants on the network and then upgrade their nodes to use version 2 of the CorDapp.
 This demonstrates their ability to interact with each other using version 2 of the CorDapp, and how they can still communicate with other nodes running version 1.